 - Lutheran – King James Version, (7) books removed, contains 66 books, some scripture has been changed by Martin Luther.
 Much of the Bible is similar to the Catholic Bible.

 - Catholic – New American Bible, Catholics put together the Bible, contains 73 books.

 What’s done with leftover Communion?

-- Lutheran – leftovers are put back in the cellophane back, cooked with, disposed of in the garbage.
+- Lutheran – leftovers are put back in the cellophane pack, cooked with, disposed of in the garbage.
 A plate of bread can be placed anywhere, including on a seat or whatever is available.

 - Catholic – leftovers are reserved reverently in the Tabernacle to give to the sick, those in need of the Blessed Sacrament, or reserved for Adoration.
 The Tabernacle is either in the center of the Church or in a prayer chapel for veneration.
 The Eucharist is only placed on the altar, in a pyx (gold holder for the Eucharist), or in the Tabernacle.
 The Eucharist is treated reverently because it is Jesus.

 - Lutheran – do not believe in Purgatory.
 Martin Luther removed the book of Maccabees from the Bible because he didn’t believe in Purgatory.

 - Catholic – Believe in Purgatory as a place of purification before Heaven, based on scripture, once a person is in Purgatory they go to heaven for sure after purification.
 Catholics pray for the dead so that they will get to heaven sooner from Purgatory.
 Purgatory is Biblical.